JohanVonElectrum/Johan-Carpet/README.md

 A carpet extension made by JohanVonElectrum in Minecraft 1.16.4.

 This addon may be incompatible with [carpet-addons](https://github.com/whoImT/carpet-addons). <br>
+This addon is incompatible with [carpet-extra](https://github.com/whoImT/carpet-addons).
+Please use this [carpet-extra](https://github.com/JohanVonElectrum/carpet-extra) adapted version instead. <br>
 Is currently actively developed by [JohanVonElectrum](https://github.com/JohanVonElectrum).

 # Johan carpet rules